 14. Guarantees

 a.
 Are there any guarantees or warranties for any of the following:

 No Yes Don't know With title deeds Lost

-(i) Electrical work \boxtimes
+(i) Electrical work Ø

-(ii) Roofing \boxtimes
+(ii) Roofing Ø

-(iii) Central heating \boxtimes
+(iii) Central heating ☑

-(iv) National House Building Council (NHBC) \boxtimes
+(iv) National House Building Council (NHBC)

-(v) Damp course \boxtimes
+(v) Damp course Ū∕

-(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) \boxtimes
+(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) G/

 b.
 If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s):

-C. Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: ☐ Yes ☐ No
+C. above? ☐ Yes

 15. Boundaries

 So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: ☐ Yes ☑ No ☐ Don't know
+If you have answered yes, please give details: ☐ Yes No ☐ Don't know

-16. Notices that affect your property In the past three years have you ever received a notice: а. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☑ No b. that affects your property in some other way? ☐ Yes ☑ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+16. Notices that affect your property In the past three years have you ever received a notice: I. a. advising that the owner of a neighbouring property has made a planning application? ☐ Yes ☑ No b. that affects your property in some other way? ☐ Yes ☑ No c. that requires you to do any maintenance, repairs or improvements to your property? ☐ Yes ☑ No If you have answered yes to any of a-c above, please give the notices to your solicitor estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.